LucHermitte/vim-build-tools-wrapper/doc/cmake.md

 Various information about the current project can be obtained.
 Some are set by you when you configure the project, other are maintained up to date after each modification (current build mode, build path, installation path (if you like), selected tests, ...)

+__Warning:__ what follows has been deprecated.
+Simplification attempts have been made.

 The entry points are:
  * `g:`_ProjectName_`_config`